 Some companies manage their payroll on automatic pilot, others break out in cold sweat every month.
 To which group a company belongs largely depends on their access to adequate payroll expertise, knowledge and experience – whether it’s in-house or via a payroll partner.
-Under the umbrella ‘capability’, we’ve examined which European countries score best for this driver and thus improve their overall payroll proficiency.
+Under the umbrella ‘capability’, we’ve examined which European countries score best for this driver, enhancing their payroll proficiency.

 Scores by country

-Aiming for enhanced payroll capability is a simple choice: either you put dedicated people on it who receive regular training and have access to the right tools – the UK way – or you contract a payroll partner who can provide continuity, compliance and competence – the Belgian way.
-There are obviously hybrid solutions as well.
-Outsourcing only those payroll subprocesses that cause you headaches and keeping the rest in-house can be an effective approach.
-They key, however, is always: think long-term and adjust your priorities accordingly.
+Aiming for enhanced payroll capability is largely a matter of choosing between two approaches.
+The first option is to have dedicated people work on the task, giving them access to regular training and the right tools: the Spanish way.
+The second option is to work with an external payroll partner who can provide continuity, compliance and competence: the Belgian way.
+Needless to say, there are hybrid solutions as well.
+For instance, it can be effective approach to outsource only the most complex or challenging payroll subprocesses while keeping the rest in-house.
+The key, however, is to always think long-term and adjust your priorities accordingly.